 Morning and Afternoon

 Soak up the Central Highland’s trout fishing experience with your guide today.
-Chances are you’ll visit several different lakes, tarns and connecting rivers through the course of the day, taking a break for lunch right beside the sparkling water, and perhaps being interrupted mid-bite by another rising trout.
+Chances are you’ll visit several different lakes, tarns and connecting rivers through the course of the day, taking a break for a pre-packed hamper lunch right beside the sparkling water, and perhaps being interrupted mid-bite by another rising trout.

 These clean waters are well populated with wild-bred, chocolate-spotted brown trout that can trace their ancestry directly to British stock transplanted here during the 1860s.
 Pick their path, cast your fly and set the trap.
 The waiting game is always a delicious cocktail of tension and anticipation.
 Just remember to breathe.